Bob and Doug McKenzie: Legacy

 The duo revived the act in two award-winning television commercials for Pizza Hut in 1984 and 1986 and a two-year campaign for the Molson Brewing Company in 1999 and 2000 consisting of more than a dozen television and radio commercials which aired nationally in the U.S.

 McFarlane Toys produced Bob and Doug McKenzie action figures in September 2000.

+In the 2000 video game Spyro: Year of the Dragon (and the 2018 remaster), the polar bear NPCs at the start and end of Icy Peak are named Bob and Doug.

 In 2003, the fastest computer in Canada, which is used by the Department of Astronomy and Astrophysics at the University of Toronto, was named after Bob and Doug.
 The $900,000 computer is being used to simulate supermassive black holes and collisions of galaxies.
 The machine, nicknamed McKenzie, has 268 gigabytes of memory and 40 terabytes of disk space, and consists of two master nodes (Bob and Doug), 256 compute nodes, and eight development nodes.

 They played a variant of the act for the Walt Disney Pictures animated feature film Brother Bear and its sequel, with their characters being the voices of a pair of goofy bull moose named Rutt and Tuke.
 They also recorded a commentary for the movie that is seen on the DVD.

 A new special, Bob & Doug McKenzie's Two-Four Anniversary, aired on May 20, 2007, on CBC Television.
 It is a retrospective on the history of the characters and their popularity, featuring interviews with various celebrities, classic clips, and new material featuring the pair.
 It includes an introduction by former Canadian Prime Minister Paul Martin and a cameo appearance by Rush lead singer Geddy Lee.
 On November 20, 2007, the special was released on DVD.
 The DVD, re-edited by Thomas himself, was twice as long as the broadcast and featured several classic McKenzie sketches from SCTV in their entirety, new footage filmed on the Great White North set and an hour's worth of bonus features.
 A Bob and Doug McKenzie bottle opener was included with every DVD.

 In 2007, on Rush's Snakes & Arrows Tour, a short film of Bob and Doug McKenzie was shown as an intro to the song "The Larger Bowl".